Gladstone Commercial Co. (NASDAQ:GOOD) Declares $0.10 Monthly Dividend

 Gladstone Commercial Co.
-(NASDAQ:GOOD – Get Free Report) announced a monthly dividend on Tuesday, January 9th, Zacks reports.
-Stockholders of record on Tuesday, January 23rd will be paid a dividend of 0.10 per share by the real estate investment trust on Wednesday, January 31st.
-This represents a $1.20 annualized dividend and a dividend yield of 8.98%.
-The ex-dividend date of this dividend is Monday, January 22nd.
+(NASDAQ:GOOD – Get Free Report) announced a monthly dividend on Thursday, January 11th, Wall Street Journal reports.
+Stockholders of record on Wednesday, February 21st will be paid a dividend of 0.10 per share by the real estate investment trust on Thursday, February 29th.
+This represents a $1.20 dividend on an annualized basis and a dividend yield of 8.98%.
+The ex-dividend date is Tuesday, February 20th.

-Gladstone Commercial has decreased its dividend payment by an average of 7.2% per year over the last three years.
-Gladstone Commercial has a dividend payout ratio of 1,200.0% meaning the company cannot currently cover its dividend with earnings alone and is relying on its balance sheet to cover its dividend payments.
-Equities research analysts expect Gladstone Commercial to earn $1.31 per share next year, which means the company should continue to be able to cover its $1.20 annual dividend with an expected future payout ratio of 91.6%.
+Gladstone Commercial has decreased its dividend by an average of 7.2% annually over the last three years.
+Gladstone Commercial has a payout ratio of 1,200.0% meaning the company cannot currently cover its dividend with earnings alone and is relying on its balance sheet to cover its dividend payments.
+Analysts expect Gladstone Commercial to earn $1.31 per share next year, which means the company should continue to be able to cover its $1.20 annual dividend with an expected future payout ratio of 91.6%.

-Several brokerages recently issued reports on GOOD.
-B. Riley reissued a “neutral” rating on shares of Gladstone Commercial in a research note on Wednesday, November 29th.
-StockNews.com began coverage on Gladstone Commercial in a research note on Thursday, October 5th.
-They issued a “hold” rating for the company.
-Three equities research analysts have rated the stock with a hold rating and one has issued a buy rating to the company’s stock.
-According to MarketBeat, the stock currently has an average rating of “Hold” and an average target price of $16.83.
+A number of brokerages recently issued reports on GOOD.
+StockNews.com started coverage on shares of Gladstone Commercial in a research note on Thursday, October 5th.
+They issued a “hold” rating on the stock.
+B. Riley reiterated a “neutral” rating on shares of Gladstone Commercial in a research note on Wednesday, November 29th.
+Three equities research analysts have rated the stock with a hold rating and one has issued a buy rating to the stock.
+According to data from MarketBeat.com, the stock has a consensus rating of “Hold” and a consensus price target of $16.83.

 Gladstone Commercial Corporation is a real estate investment trust focused on acquiring, owning, and operating net leased industrial and office properties across the United States.